bismuthfoundation/Bismuth-FAQ/Hypernodes/00-Auto-Install-Script.md

 Will show the live logs of the node.
 Never close or interrupt, `ctrl-a d` will detach you from the live logs.

+You can also get the current status without entering screen, by
+`cat /root/Bismuth/powstatus.json`

 ## Check your hypernode live logs

 `screen -x hypernode`